Data Protection Privacy Notice for users of the ACS

 For the purpose of service development issues the Advice and Counselling Service keep statistical records on gender, ethnicity, disability, number of appointments and on the kind of advice or counselling provided.
 Any reports for Queen Mary use or external agencies are made anonymous and do not contain clients’ details.

 In line with legal requirements, Welfare Advice case files are kept for 6 years and Counselling ones for 5 years from the date of the last interaction.
-After this time they are deleted from our system; anything physical is securely shredded.
-For further information, including on your rights, please see https://www.qmul.ac.uk/privacy/ and/or contact the Data Protection Officer.
+After this time they are deleted from our system and any physical documents we may have are securely shredded.
+For further information, including on your rights, please see the Queen Mary privacy notice and/or contact the Data Protection Officer.

-- We believe that you or someone else is in serious danger4
+- We believe that you or someone else is in or may imminently be at serious risk of harm (4)

 In these situations, we will always attempt to contact you first to get your permission to pass on the information, or talk to you about passing the information on yourself.
 If this is not possible, we might pass on the information ourselves, but only in the very rare and limited circumstances listed above.